pkinney/aws-cfn-compiler/README.md

 aws-cfn-compiler
 ================

-A simple script to compile and perform some validation for CloudFormation scrips.
+A simple script to compile and perform some validation for CloudFormation scripts.
 The idea is to create a folder structure to better manage pieces of a CloudFormation deployment.
 Additionally, writing in JSON is hard, so the compiler takes YAML files as well.

 Installation